 - Wear loose clothing, without tightness.

-- Apply cold showers on the legs, in a circular and upward motion.
+- Apply cold showers on your legs, moving in circular and upward motions.

-- During the shower, massage your entire body with a horsehair glove, with moderate intensity.
-It serves as an exfoliant and lymphatic stimulant.
+- During your shower, massage your whole body with a loofah glove, using moderate pressure.
+It works as an exfoliant and lymphatic stimulant.

 - Keep your legs elevated for about 10-15 minutes every day.

 - To avoid varicose veins during pregnancy, it is also good to reduce the time you spend standing.
-Alternate with periods of rest.
+Alternate with rest periods.

-LIGHT AND BALANCED DIET + MODERATE PHYSICAL EXERCISE + PRESSOTHERAPY
+LIGHT AND BALANCED DIET + MODERATE PHYSICAL EXERCISE + COMPRESSION THERAPY

-We conclude this article about pregnancy and pressotherapy by also reminding you that after childbirth, the body will need time to fully recover.
-So now that you know you can treat swollen legs during pregnancy with pressotherapy, this therapy applied as a postpartum treatment could continue to be the best solution to recover your figure as soon as possible.
-And although you can always go to an aesthetic center for that, how about enjoying the advantages and benefits of pressotherapy at home?
-How about using pressotherapy during pregnancy and also after it?
+We conclude this article about pregnancy and compression therapy by also reminding you that after childbirth, the body will need time to fully recover.
+So now that you know you can treat swollen legs during pregnancy with compression therapy, this therapy applied as a postpartum treatment could continue to be the best solution to recover your figure as soon as possible.
+And although you can always go to a beauty center for that, how about enjoying the advantages and benefits of compression therapy at home?
+How about using compression therapy during pregnancy and also after it?

-SIZEN, for you who are a woman and mother
+SIZEN, for you who are a woman and a mother

-SIZEN is pressotherapy for pregnant women but also for any woman who wants to keep taking care of herself, especially after childbirth.
-Because if pressotherapy during pregnancy is good, pressotherapy after pregnancy can be just as good or better.
+SIZEN is compression therapy for pregnant women but also for any woman who wants to keep taking care of herself, especially after childbirth.
+Because if compression therapy during pregnancy is good, compression therapy after pregnancy can be just as good or better.
 Unfortunately, many women neglect themselves after childbirth, with little time for themselves, between work, house care, or children… and that ends up taking a toll on their bodies.

-Has it happened to you, is it happening to you, or do you fear it might happen?
+Has it happened to you, is it happening, or do you fear it might?
 What we can tell you is that as little as you can, you should make time for yourself in your schedule.
-If you liked to dress up and show off before becoming a mom, now you deserve no less pampering.
+If you liked to look good and show off before becoming a mom, now you deserve no less pampering.
 Still doubtful?
-Cheer up and read the many positive reviews about pressotherapy and pregnancy available on the Internet.
-Also, take note of all the advantages you have by having a SIZEN pressotherapy device at home:
+Cheer up and read the many positive reviews about compression therapy and pregnancy available online.
+Also, take note of all the advantages you have by having a SIZEN compression therapy device at home:

-- So easy to use that you could almost do it with your eyes closed.
+- So easy to use you could almost do it with your eyes closed.

 - Lightweight, compact, portable, and not bulky at all.